splaisan/ngs-tools/README.md

 The perl script **[fastq_detect.pl](fastq-tools/fastq_detect.pl)** is parsing n-lines of fastQ data to identify the range of ascii score used and matching them to what is expected for the main flavors known today.
 The result is a list of compatible fastQ versions.

+### **CLC-to-BAM**

+The bash script **[CLC-to-BAM.sh](fastq-tools/CLC-to-BAM.sh)**  takes a BAM file and two fastq files, all exported from a CLC genomic reference mapping experiment and combines them all into ONE BAM file.
+Some validation and fix are applied but the BAM is not 100% clean (although sufficiently for GCAT analysis).

 ### **avgQdist2linePlot.R**

 The R script **[avgQdist2linePlot.R](fastq-tools/avgQdist2linePlot.R)** is taking output from the popular [fastx toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) to plot a normalized line graph (PDF) of base frequencies.
 This once was needed to identify base bias across reads.
 One example output is saved [here](pictures/avgQdist2linePlot.png).